unicornrainbow/activerecord-concernable/README.md

       end

       # Create a named concern by passing a symbol.
 Mix into any number of
-      # classes by passing them to of.
+      # classes by passing them as `:of` in the options hash.
       concern :notifiable, of: [Comments, Posts] do
-        include do
+        included do
           has_many :notifications, as: :subject, dependent: :destroy
         end